KemptonM/Terrain-Generator/README.md

 `maillett_terrain.py` was provided by my professor (with some of my modifications made).
 It generates two parallel matricies, one with different elevation values and the other blank, each cell to be assigned a color value based on the height value of the first matrix.

-My first implementations were blue cells, which held a height lower than the specified ocean level.
+My first implementations were "ocean cells", which all held a height lower than the specified ocean level.
 Next, I added a river function that would randomly select cells, turn them blue, and recursively do the same for the lowest adjacent cell.
 Originally, the color matrix would assign a range of pre-defined gray values to all cells that qualified as "land cells".

 ![computer generated terrain map with grayscale terrain](https://github.com/KemptonM/Terrain-Generator/blob/main/screenshots/Earliest%20version.png)